 Braces are more than just a cosmetic fix for crooked teeth.
-Overbites and underbites can put a great deal of pressure on certain teeth, which may cause them to crack under the strain.
-Crooked or crowded teeth are also linked to a variety of problems including:
+Overbites and underbites can put a great deal of pressure on certain teeth, which may cause them to crack under strain.
+Crooked or crowded teeth are also linked to a variety of problems, including:

 Fortunately, these conditions can potentially be aided with braces or other corrective orthodontics.

 Braces are a great solution for people of all ages who have healthy teeth, but early treatment can help prevent or reduce future treatment times.
 If you desire straight teeth, please talk to your orthodontist about your options.

 The four most common types of braces are metal/traditional braces, ceramic braces, lingual braces, and Invisalign.

 Orthodontic fees vary widely and depend on a number of factors, including the severity of the problem, the complexity of required treatment, and how long the treatment plan will take.
 Most insurance companies will help cover costs, but Moradi Signature Smiles can help you to better understand your dental insurance options.